bigcommerce/catalyst/apps/with-makeswift/README.md

 # Catalyst

+---

+:warning: Notice

+The experimental `with-makeswift` version of Catalyst is not quite ready for feedback.
+During Catalyst’s developer preview you should be focused on the core Catalyst storefront.

+---

-Catalyst is the next generation of storefronts at BigCommerce.
-It aims to be composable and powerful to meet the needs of our enterprise customers, exceeding performance of Stencil and Blueprint themes.
-Catalyst is built with [Next.js](https://nextjs.org/) using our React.js storefront component library called Reactant.
+A fully customizable headless storefront, Catalyst offers a set of opinionated defaults, while being composable to fit the needs of the developer, merchant, and shopper.
+Catalyst is built with [Next.js](https://nextjs.org/) and [Makeswift](https://www.makeswift.com/) using our React.js storefront component library called Reactant.

 ## Getting Started